 - The cost is the responsibility of the student.

 - A copy of the Criminal Record Check will be kept on file at the student’s educational institution.
 However, students are also encouraged to keep a copy for their own records and should they be require to provide a copy.

 - False information will result in the termination of your practicum experience.

 Access to electronic systems will be set up in advance of student placements.
 For larger groups of students, educational institutions may be required to submit group access requests.

 All students must sign a Confidentiality Agreement (PDF) that will be stored by their educational institution.
 Proof of signed form may be requested by their placement unit or facility.

 All student must adhere to the BC Practice Education Guidelines on Immunizations (PDF) in order to engage in student placements.
 Students should contact their school to determine to best way to provide documentation related to their immunization status.

 Fit testing is the responsibility of educational institutions.

 The requirement of CPR training is dependent on the student’s program of study and their educational institution’s requirements.

-- Engaging in summer employment within NH patient care areas
+- Engaging in summer and year round employment within NH patient care areas

 - Developing interdisciplinary teamwork and communication skills